fieldtrip/website/tutorial/coregistration_opm.md

     lighting gouraud; material dull; h=light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_facehelmet.png" width="400" %}
-_Figure: 3D-model with only the face and helmet._
+_Figure: 3D scan with only the face and helmet._

-In the following, we separate the 'helmet' part of the model from the 'face' part of the model, because this facilitates the alignment performed below.
+In the following, we separate the 'helmet' part of the scan from the 'face' part, because this facilitates the alignment performed below.
 Note that we need to ensure that any change in the coordinates of one of these objects should be reflected in the other object as well.
-Clearly, this is needed because this model of the two objects is the crucial link that links the anatomy with the sensors.
+Clearly, this is needed because the 3D scan of the two objects is the crucial link from facial anatomy towards sensors.

     % separate the face from the helmet, it's easier to keep the face at first
     % instance, and then go back to the original mesh to get the helmet